sundayfridayabimaje-design/Alpie-Core/docs/deploy_guidance.md

 Sets the data type for the model automatically (float16, bfloat16, etc.) based on GPU capabilities.

 ### `--tensor-parallel-size 1`
 Number of GPUs used for tensor parallelism.
-Since you set `CUDA_VISIBLE_DEVICES=0`, 1 GPUs are used in parallel to handle larger models.
+You can set CUDA_VISIBLE_DEVICES=0 so that 1 GPU is used in parallel to handle larger models.

 ### `--max-model-len "YOUR_MODEL_CONTEXT_WINDOW"`
 Maximum sequence length the model can handle.
 Larger values allow longer input texts, but consume more GPU memory.